Avanade/Beef/samples/MyEf.Hr/docs/Employee-Test.md

   └── A270_GetByArgs_RefDataText-Response.json   <- remove
 └── Validators
   └── PersonValidatorTest.cs                     <- remove
-└── ImplicitUsings.cs                            <- leave; contains all the requisite global using statements
+└── GlobalUsings.cs                              <- leave; contains all the requisite global using statements
 ```

 <br/>